 3. There are no restrictions regarding genre or style.

 4. Please submit original work only.
-Fan fiction or transformative works are not acceptable submissions for this residency.
+Fan fiction, memes, overly derivative, or transformative works are not acceptable submissions for this residency.

-5. We will accept submissions only as docx, doc, or pdf files.
+5. We will accept written submissions as docx, doc, or pdf files.